-A goatee is a perfect fit for men with slim and angular faces – we’ll cover what to do for guys with rounder faces in a moment – if you have a slim face, you should be careful not to let your goatee grow too long as it will make your face too lean.
+A goatee is a perfect fit for men with slim and angular faces – we’ll cover what to do for men with rounder faces in a moment – if you have a slim face, you should be careful not to let your goatee grow too long as it will make your face too lean.

 For men with round faces, a goatee can also help to make your face appear slimmer, but the rules with regards to length and width will differ from those with slimmer faces.

 Some men also struggle with uneven or patchy facial hair that tends to grow thicker around the chin and upper lips.
 For such men, a soul patch would be the ideal option as it will mask an undershot or weak chin by creating an illusion of fullness and shape, so your patch looks like a full goatee.